-Controlled or simplified English has been used for technical documentation [Wojcik et al. 90], and as data base query language [Androutsopoulos 95].
+Controlled or simplified English is not a new idea.
+It has been used for quite some time for technical documentation [AECMA 89, Wojcik et al. 90, Adriaens & Schreurs 92], and as data base query language [Androutsopoulos 95].
 Pulman and Rayner are suggesting a computer processable controlled language that could be used for various purposes ranging from structured documentation over access to information to the control of devices [Pulman & Rayner 94].
-However, very few researchers have tried to employ controlled natural language for software specifications since this leads to additional syntactic and semantic constraints for the language especially if one requires the specifications to be executable [Ishihara et al. 92, Macias & Pulman 92, Fuchs & Schwitter 95].
+However, very few researchers have tried to employ controlled natural language for software specifications since this leads to additional syntactic and semantic constraints for the language especially if one requires the specifications to be executable [Ishihara et al. 92, Macias & Pulman 92, Pulman 94, Fuchs & Schwitter 95].